 Where a key recommendation is likely to result in significant resource changes a resource implications calculator or costing tools can be developed to help NHS boards identify the potential costs and savings of implementation.
-Resource tools for the CHD and stroke guidelines can be found on the SIGN website.

 Datasets

 Datasets that support the implementation of key recommendations are often included with guidelines.
 Wherever possible SIGN works with other agencies to support the incorporation of recommendations in national datasets and audit tools.